mkuthan/mkuthan.github.io/_posts/2023-03-27-managing-technical-debt.md

 > You may choose to not change things, but you need to be capable

 Am I capable of making the ingestion platform change in finite time, expected quality and without a risk?
 Quick analysis proved that components on the critical path are outdated and deployment intervals were longer than a quarter.
-For example:
+For example, one of the services use the following versions of software:

 * Java 8
 * Scala 2.12